HOWARD LEE HARKNESS

 Under contract to Qualcomm.
 Duties included development of tools to be used to assist hardware engineers with setup to test new state-of-the-art multiprocessor system.
 All development was done using Ubuntu Linux and C++, using proprietary hardware interface in addition to JTAG.
-Other technologies used included git, gerrit, Qt Creator, JSON, Lauterbach T32 (PRACTICE CMM), and Python.
+Other technologies used included Git, Gerrit, Qt Creator, JSON, Lauterbach T32 (In-circuit emulator for ARM), and Python.

 April 21st, 2014 — April 25th, 2014